yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

   >}}

 Another important change is in how GPU accuracy operates.
-In the past certain games like `Pokémon Sword & Shield` preferred using High GPU accuracy to get the best performance.
+In the past, certain games like `Pokémon Sword & Shield` required using High GPU accuracy to get the best performance.
-This is no longer the case, now Normal consistently provides the best performance, at a low cost in accuracy, while High provides better particle effects and lighting, at a low performance cost.
+This is no longer the case.
+Now, Normal consistently produces the best performance, at a low cost in accuracy, while High produces better particle effects and lighting, at a low performance cost.

 [We removed values](https://github.com/yuzu-emu/yuzu/pull/6575) that should be enabled by default from the bottom left action buttons of the user interface, like Asynchronous
-GPU shaders and Multicore, and in their place, now users can *switch* between Normal and High GPU accuracy while playing.
+GPU shaders and Multicore.
+In their place, users can now *switch* between Normal and High GPU accuracy while playing.
 A fast and easy way to test what’s better for each game, GPU vendor, and API.

 {{< imgs